maitria/packthread/README.md

 (+> 42 (if false inc)) ;=> 42
 ```

-In `when`, `when-not`, and `when-let` forms, the value is threaded through each
+In `when`, `when-not`, and `when-let` forms, the value is threaded through
-form in the body, not just the last.
+every form in the body, not just the last.

 #### case